The Future of CSS: Exciting New Features on the Horizon

 Container queries are still under development, but they have the potential to revolutionize the way we work with responsive design.
 By allowing us to respond to the dimensions of individual elements, we can create more flexible and adaptable layouts that work seamlessly across different devices and screen sizes.

-CSS is rapidly evolving to provide better primitives for web developers and users.
-With cascade layers, subgrid, and container queries, we have a range of exciting new features to look forward to.
-Whether you’re working on complex stylesheets or building responsive layouts, these features are set to make your life easier and your code more efficient.
+With these exciting new features on the horizon, CSS is rapidly evolving to provide better primitives for web developers and users.
+Whether you’re working on complex stylesheets or building responsive layouts, cascade layers, subgrid, and container queries are set to make your life easier and your code more efficient.